 In addition, on July 26, 2022, Civeo entered into a retention commitment agreement with Mr. Schoening, which was amended in October 2023 (as amended "Retention Agreement").
 The Retention Agreement provides that in the event that Mr. Schoening's employment with the Company is terminated without Cause (as defined in his Change of Control Agreement) at any time prior to December 31, 2024 (the "Retention Date"), then, subject to his execution and non-revocation of a release of claims in favor of the Company, Mr. Schoening will receive: (1) a cash lump sum equal to the amount of Mr. Schoening's base salary that he would have received over the period commencing on his termination date and ending on the Retention Date, (2) a cash lump sum equal to Mr. Schoening's target bonus for each annual bonus period ending prior to the Retention Date (3) accelerated vesting of all outstanding equity awards (except that any performance-based equity awards will continue to vest based on actual performance and remain outstanding for the applicable performance period), and (4) continued medical and dental benefits at coverage levels that are at least equal to those provided to Mr. Schoening and his dependents immediately prior to Mr. Schoening's termination of employment until the Retention Date.
-The Agreement also provides that if Mr. Schoening's employment with the Company terminates following the Retention Date, he may elect to enter into a consulting relationship with the Company to provide part-time advisory and support services.
+The Agreement also provides that if Mr. Schoening's employment with the Company terminates following the Retention Date, he may elect to enter into a consulting relationship with the Company to provide parttime advisory and support services.
 During any such consulting period Mr. Schoening's then outstanding equity awards will continue to vest in accordance with their terms.
 If Mr. Schoening's consulting relationship is terminated without Cause, all of Mr. Schoening's then unvested equity awards will immediately accelerate in full.
-In the event that Mr. Schoening's employment is terminated in connection with a Change in Control of the Company at any time prior to the Retention Date, the Change of Control Agreement.
-Mr. Schoening announced hi
+In the event that Mr. Schoening's employment is terminated in connection with a Change in Control of the Company at any time prior to the Retention Date, the Change of Control Agreement will supersede the Agreement and Mr. Schoening will only be entitled to any payments and benefits due to him under the Change of Control Agreement.
+Mr. Schoening announced his intention to retire from the Company effective December 31, 2024.